brousalis/preboot-sass/README.md

 `preboot-sass` is an Sass-powered version of [Mark Otto's Preboot 2](http://github.com/mdo/preboot), ready to drop right into your Sass powered applications.

+Preboot is a set of variables and mixins that were used as the precursor to Bootstrap.
+To read more about what mixins are included, visit [http://getpreboot.com](http://getpreboot.com/).

 ## Usage

 ### Rails